 In Food Studies, the students learn about food and nutrition, drawing upon both theoretical and practical experiences.
 We provide opportunities for students to associate the benefits of food preparation with nutrition and good health.

 Students learn to appreciate food by way of sensory and nutritional analysis and they develop an understanding of its significance in a global context.
 Students explore the kitchen environment including food safety and handling, kitchen equipment, measurements, hygiene and cooking terminology.

 The goal of the Humanities Department is to inspire creative, engaged and critical thinkers.
 Students are equipped with a host of strategies to understand their world, develop social competencies, environmental consciousness and the confidence to meaningfully engage in the civic process.

 Shelford offers an opportunity for students to experience a wide range of Humanities disciplines which take the student from a local, to a national and an international perspective.
 The Humanities subjects are part of the core curriculum for students in Years 7 – 10, comprising History, Geography, Economics, Civics & Citizenship.

-Students have the opportunity to continue their Humanities studies in VCE History, Legal Studies, Business Management, Accounting and Global Politics.
+Students have the opportunity to continue their Humanities studies in VCE History, Legal Studies, Business Management, Accounting, Australian & Global Politics and Global Politics.